CHSAINIKHILREDDY/Coursera-Course1/README.md

 # Coursera-Course1
-HTML, CSS and Javascript for web developers Assignments
+HTML, CSS and Javascript for Web developers Assignments